earthlab/earthlab.github.io/_posts/courses/earth-analytics/02-time-series-data/time-series-dates-r/2017-01-25-R05-grad-summarize-and-filter-precip-data-R.md

 {% include toc title="In This Lesson" icon="file-text" %}

 Bonus / Graduate activity.
-In this lesson, you will PLOT precipitation data in `R`.
+In this lesson, you will plot precipitation data in `R`.
 However, these data were collected over several decades and sometimes there are multiple data points per day.
 The data are also not cleaned.
 You will find heading names that may not be meaningful, and other issues with the data.

-This lesson provides the basic skills that you need to create a plot of daily precipitation, for 30 years surrounding the 2013 flood.
-You will use the skills that you learned in the previous lessons, coupled with the skills in this lesson to process the data.
+This lesson shows you what the plots should look like but does not provide each and every step that you need to process the data.
+You have the skills that you need from the other lessons covered this week!

 <div class='notice--success' markdown="1">